Francesco149/loli-overlay/README.md

 feel free to pull request whatever extra patches you need on top

+# media-fonts/2xprotamsyn
+personal terminal and programming font. it's ProFont 2x upscaled with a few glyphs from tamsyn

 # telegram-desktop
 [official telegram client](https://github.com/telegramdesktop/tdesktop)
 with a bunch of patches mostly forked from [reagentoo](